ranand12/blog/_posts/2020-04-24-bloginvesthealth.md

 **<u>Analysis Paralysis</u>**

-1. **Investing** - Mutual Funds, stocks, options, futures, 401k, %$%!!  -so many damn options to choose from.
-What I have [learned](https://jlcollinsnh.com/) (remember YMMV), is that [keeping it simple is super](https://www.forbes.com/sites/zackfriedman/2017/03/09/9-money-rules-index-card/#6e35a83e2c09) helpful even when it comes to investing.
+1. **Investing** - Mutual Funds, stocks, options, futures, 401k !!  -so many options to choose from.
+What I have [learned](https://jlcollinsnh.com/) is that [keeping it simple is super](https://www.forbes.com/sites/zackfriedman/2017/03/09/9-money-rules-index-card/#6e35a83e2c09) helpful even when it comes to investing.
 2. **Creating online content** - Should my domain be a .com .io or .dev  ?
 What about the logo ?
 Shouldn't the name be catchy ?
 What theme should I choose ?
 I'm not saying these things don't matter, but nothing is more important than the content and what you have to say - [just sit down, defeat the resistance and start creating the content](https://www.azuremonk.com/blog/warofart)
 3. **Physical health** - Should I join this fancy boutique gym, soul cycle, orange theory fitness, should I have a personal trainer.
 Start simple - but it is more important to start even if it means going out for a run or just using a pair of dumbbells'